Flowminder/FlowKit/docs/README.md

 - Docker
 - Pipenv

 To build the docs, first install the necessary dependencies by running `pipenv install` (in the `docs/` subfolder).
-Once this completes, you can build the docs by running `pipenv run build`.
+Once this completes, you can build the docs by running `pipenv run build`, after sourcing the top level `development_environment` file.

 This will create any necessary Docker containers, run all notebooks, generate markdown for the APIs, and finally build all the resulting markdown to HTML.
 Built docs will be in the `flowkit-docs` directory.

 For local development, you can also run `pipenv run serve`, which will build the docs, and then start a live reloading web server.
 You can view the docs at http://localhost:8000, and any changes you make to markdown files in the `build` directory will be reflected immediately.

+Alternatively, you can build the docs by sourcing `development_environment` and  running `FLOWDB_SERVICES="flowdb_synthetic_data" make up` in the project root to bring up the required containers, and then running `pipenv run mkdocs` directly.

 ### Editing